Your Florida Brewery Can Sell Liquor and Fill Growlers, But They Don’t Always Mix (Updated)

 Keeping these spaces separate is the key, but what does separate mean in this case?
 Generally, a customer who starts in the dining area (the 4COP-SFS premises) must exit the building and re-enter the package store area (the 2COP premises).
 Can there be a door between the dining area and the package store area?
 Yes, but only if the door is locked or barred so that customers cannot go from one area into the other without first leaving the building.

 Keeping the dining area and the package store area separate has one other implications: the beer that is sold in both locations must be kept separate as well (at least during business hours).
 Beer to be sold in the package store area must be stored in the package store.
 For canned or bottled beer, this could be in a small cooler.
-Filling growlers in the package store area means that a draft system must be situated in the package store.
-Growlers cannot be filled in the dining room and then taken to the package store when purchased by a customer.
+Filling growlers and CrowlersTM in the package store area means that a draft system must be situated in the package store.
+Growlers and CrowlersTM cannot be filled in the dining room and then taken to the package store when purchased by a customer.
 Likewise, a customer cannot order a six-pack or a growler from the package store.
 However, there is a way to allow the people and the beer to move freely: invest in a 4COP quota license.

 Before applying for Florida beverage related licenses, its critically important to understand what you can and cannot do with each license, and how they affect each other.
 We can help at email@example.com.